StevenClontz/prof.clontz.org/classes/2018/06/ma237/index.md

 Much of the material for this course will be provided on this website.
 Optional homework will be referenced from
-*Linear Algebra with Applications (2nd ed)* by Jeffrey Holt, but students are encouraged to focus their studies on the activities studied in class and the exercises given on quizzes.
+*Linear Algebra with Applications (2nd ed)* by Jeffrey Holt and *Elementary Linear Algebra with Applications (9th ed)* by Kolman/Hill, but students are encouraged to focus their studies on the materials on the class website.

 All students are **highly encouraged to acquire a calculator** that supports matrix manipulations: particularly row reduction on matrices up to \\(6\times 6\\)